Therapist explaining shoulder joint mechanics during a shoulder pain consultation and treatment.

 How MYo Lab Can Help

-If you’ve been experiencing shoulder pain, you can book an appointment with one of our Chiropractors.
+If you’ve been experiencing knee pain, you can book an appointment with one of our Chiropractors.
 Alternatively, you can call us at (403)930-8686.
-We’re currently accepting new patients.
+We’re currently accepting new members.

 Book an Appointment